 Agile project management enables businesses to respond to change, develop faster, and create customer-centric products focused on providing value.
 Around 95% of organizations have started to adopt agile practices and they have managed to achieve a success rate of 64%.
 Businesses are slowly moving away from traditional methods such as the waterfall approach.

-An agile plan gives team members the flexibility to take in customer needs as opposed to the waterfall model which involves a rigid, fixed planning process with a step-by-step guide and strict quality checks.
+An agile plan gives team members the flexibility to take in customer needs as opposed to the waterfall model which involves a rigid, fixed planning process, with set milestones, and a step-by-step guide and strict quality checks.

 However, approaching project management with an agile mindset requires a major shift in the organizational culture, which is where most business owners struggle.
 Agile planning can help your company make this shift.
 Rather than a fixed plan, an agile plan is flexible and incorporates frequent interaction with customers to encourage continuous improvement.

 A well-established agile plan guides the agile project management process and reduces the chance of failure.
 That’s why proper agile planning is crucial before applying agile methodology to a company.